aluneed/static-blog/README.md

 deno run -A ./index-json-generator.ts ./posts ./src/assets
 ng build
 ```
-`deno run -A ./index-generator.ts` generates the index and count the tags in the md files
+`deno run -A ./index-json-generator.ts ./posts ./src/assets` generates the index and count the tags in the md files
 <br>

 the build result is in the `./dist`

 host the directory(named `static-blog` by default) to an http server

+for github-pages, you need to copy `index.html` to `404.html` in the root path

 ## Environment Currently Used